 The Company is not presently engaged in any activities other than the activities necessary to implement the Offering and Admission.
-The Company is a blank cheque company incorporated for the purpose of undertaking a Business Combination with a technology company or business with principal business operations in Europe.
-The Company will not engage in any operations, other than in connection with the selection, structuring and consummation of the Business Combination.
+The Company is a blank cheque company incorporated for the purpose of effecting a merger, share exchange, asset acquisition, share purchase, reorganisation or similar business combination with an operating company with significant operations in Europe which has positively benefited from a structural shift caused by the COVID-19 pandemic or has been negatively impacted by a temporary dislocation caused by the COVID-19 pandemic (a "Business Combination").
+The Company will have 18 months from 14 December 2021 (the "Settlement Date") to complete a Business Combination (the "Business Combination Deadline").
+Following the Offering and prior to the consummation of the Business Combination, the Company will not engage in any operations, other than in connection with the selection, structuring and consummation of the Business Combination.

-The Company anticipates structuring a Business Combination such that the post-Business Combination entity will be the listed entity (whether or not the Company or another entity is the surviving entity after the Business Combination) and that the Ordinary Shareholders will own a minority interest in such post-Business Combination entity, depending on the valuations ascribed to the target company or business and the Company in a Business Combination.
+The Company anticipates structuring a Business Combination such that the post-Business Combination company will be the listed entity (whether or not the Company or another entity is the surviving entity after the Business Combination) and that the Ordinary Shareholders will own a minority interest in such post-Business Combination entity, depending on the valuations ascribed to the target company or business and the Company in a Business

+Combination.
 It is expected that the Company will pursue a Business Combination in which it issues a substantial number of new Ordinary Shares in exchange for all of the issued and outstanding share capital of a target, and/or issue a substantial number of new Ordinary Shares to third parties in connection with financing a Business Combination.
 As a result, the post-Business Combination entity's majority shareholders are expected to be the sellers of the target and/or third-party equity investors, while the Ordinary Shareholders immediately prior to the Business Combination are expected to own a minority interest in the post-Business Combination entity.